eggrollofchaos/zillow_housing_project/README.md

 Typical home values are published on the third Thursday of each month, and gives monthly data from 1996 to present.

 ### Target Variable
-We will forecast data 12 months in the future for all relevant zip codes (25 in total) in 1-bedroom and 2-bedroom data sets.
+We will forecast time series data 12 months in the future for all relevant zip codes (25 in total) in 1-bedroom and 2-bedroom data sets.
 We will then compare the top performing zip codes.

 ## Methods
 Our methodology implements the CRISP-DM model for exploratory data analysis, cleaning, modeling, and evaluation.